willtownes/filibot/README.txt

-The site is implemented using the following tools: scripting language: python 2.7 web frameworkd:     web.py
+The site is implemented using the following tools: scripting language: python 2.7 web framework:      web.py
-database:           CSV file and shelve
+database:           sqlite 3